lcharette/UF_FormGenerator/README.md

 ```

 ### Add to the sprinkle list
-Edit UserFrosting `app/sprinkles/sprinkles.json` file and add `ConfigManager` to the sprinkle list to enable it globally.
+Edit UserFrosting `app/sprinkles/sprinkles.json` file and add `FormGenerator` to the sprinkle list to enable it.

-### Update the assets build
+### Update the assets build & composer
 From the UserFrosting `/build` folder, run `npm run uf-assets-install`
+You may also need to run `composer update` from the `app/` folder.

 # Features and usage
 Before starting with UfFormGenerator, you should read the main UserFrosting guide to familiarise yourself with _validation schemas_: (https://learn.userfrosting.com/routes-and-controllers/client-input/validation).